UN-OCHA/common_design/README.md

 We're using https://github.com/jkphl/svg-sprite node package.
 See https://una.im/svg-icons for more details.

+### 2. SVG background-image

-2. SVG as a background-image value, usually on a pseudo element.
+SVG as a background-image value, usually on a pseudo element.
 The SVG fill colour is added as an attribute in the SVG file.
 The icons are black by default.
 If you need another color, it's best to copy the icon and manually adjust the fill/stroke to suit your needs.
 Rename the copy to include the color in the